 Analyze the Rental Market and the Competition

-The first step to knowing the right price for a rental property is to do your research and study the market.
+The first step to knowing the right price is to do your research and study the market.

 Find some comparable rentals so you can analyze the competition and see how similar properties in your area are performing.
 Through this, you’ll know the average rental rates of properties with similar features to yours.